ABM4ALL/Melodie/docs/html/_sources/gallery/rock_paper_scissors_trainer.rst.txt

 - **Population**: For each agent, the GA maintains a "population" of these chromosomes (i.e., different sets of strategy weights).
 - **Fitness**: To evaluate a chromosome, the model is run with the agent using that set of strategy weights.
 The agent's final ``utility`` (accumulated payoff) serves as the fitness score.
 - **Evolution**: Through generations, the GA for each agent independently selects, breeds, and mutates its population of strategy weights, converging on the strategy that yields the highest personal payoff for that agent, given the behavior of all other agents.
 - **Parameter Encoding**: The Trainer uses the same binary encoding mechanism as the Calibrator to represent continuous strategy parameters for the GA.
-For a detailed explanation, please see :ref:`ga-encoding-explanation`.
+For a detailed explanation of this process, please see the *Parameter Encoding: From Float to Binary* section in the :doc:`covid_contagion_calibrator` documentation.

 **Parameter Configuration (`TrainerParamsScenarios.csv`)**